legacysurvey/legacysurvey/pages/dr2/description.rst

 that overlap the brick, without making use of the image stacks.
-This preserves the full information content of the data set in the fits, handles masked pixels without the need for uncertain interpolation techniques, and fits to data points within the complication of pixel covariances.
+This preserves the full information content of the data set in the fits, handles masked pixels without the need for uncertain interpolation techniques, and fits to data points without the complication of pixel covariances.

 Morphological classification
 ============================